About

 Commodities, such as water, oxygen, propellant, and metals, that are in various strategic orbits, and procured from:

 • Earth: Launched into LEO using low-cost providers.
-The growth in reusable and low-cost launchers around the world will create an excess launch capacity that will be leveraged to send up commodities used in propulsion and manufacturing.
+The recent growth in reusable and low-cost launchers around the world, from a growing number of launch pads, will create an excess launch capacity that will be leveraged to send up commodities used in propulsion and manufacturing.
 A space craft’s mission duration and range is massively increased by refueling itself from a pre-launched propellant tank.

 • Space Resources: Asteroid Mining, Near Earth Objects extraction operations, where commodities are then transported to orbiting depots or direct to customer locations.